-eNotes Presents Students of Change Series: The Social Media Do-Gooder
+eNotes Student of Change: Emily Thomas, The Social Media Do-Gooder

 “At 24 years old having 61,000 followers on Twitter, people always ask me if there’s something profound I did to make that happen and my answer is always no. I just showed people that I cared.” – Emily Thomas